aashwinik17/UipathSmartSheetPackageActivities/README.md

   Output: Sheet Object (Sheet)

 2. get_ColumnID_By_ColumnName :>>
-  This Uipath Workflow helps in returning the Columns IDs for given Smartsheet.
+  This Uipath Workflow helps in returning the Columns IDs for each Column Names of a Smartsheet.
   Input: Sheet Object (Sheet), Array of Column Names (String array)
   Output: Dictionary with Column Ids & Column Names (Dictionary)